 The German Criminal Law states that making penetrant noise is a crime — although, sadly, this does not apply to vehicles, which contribute most of the noise in our environment.

-The compensation for disturbance means ending the disturbance and making up for the suffering.
+The compensation for disturbance means ending the disturbance.

 # Declaration Damage

 A declaration does not count as a lie if it does not have appropriate seriousness.

 For the offense of an insult, it does not matter who is the recipient of the statement.
 Most notably, the victim does not have to be the recipient.
 The perpetrator is the author of the statement.

 It is strange that a reciprocal insult makes the victim feel “healed” from the first insult.
 This is an “Eye for eye, tooth for tooth”-behavior.
 But since it works and since no consequences result, this essay subscribes to this solution.
 It is a convenient way to avoid the legal claim mechanism.
 The German Criminal Law shares a similar view.
 This retaliating solution does not apply to other offenses such as theft or injury.
 If the victim of an insult does not reply by a reciprocal insult, the insult counts as an offense.

 There is a possible course of time in which the person insults you again, but bringing him to court is not an unjust damage.